 The security of cardholder information is of the highest importance.
 Institutions face a choice: Install a software application on premise and maintain the Payment Card Industry-Data Security Standards (PCI-DSS) for all payments processed on your campus, or partner with a Software as a Service (SaaS) vendor or Application Service Provider (ASP) who maintains the software to be PCI-DSS compliant, reducing the institution’s compliance scope.

 Payment processing applications are governed primarily by the Payment Card Industry Security Standards Council (PCI SSC), which maintains security policies and procedures based on requirements from the major payment brands, like VISA.

-“PCI-DSS covers the security of the environments that store, process, or transmit account data,” said Patricia Ellington, IT Manager for Cyber Security at Nelnet Business Services (NBS).
+“PCI-DSS covers the security of the environments that store, process, or transmit account data,” said Patricia Ellington, IT Manager of cybersecurity at Nelnet Campus Commerce.
 “This includes requirements for the security management, policies, procedures, network architecture, secure software design, security awareness training, and other critical protective measures.”

 “In other words, PA-DSS validated payment applications must facilitate – not prevent – PCI-DSS compliance,” Ellington said.
-“When a school purchases a PA-DSS validated product, they receive a software application and the responsibilities for the infrastructure support and maintenance that will support the application; installing the application in a PCI-DSS complaint manner; and maintaining, administering and supporting the application, all within their PCI-DSS environment.”
+“When an institution purchases a PA-DSS validated product, they receive a software application and the responsibilities for the infrastructure support and maintenance that will support the application; installing the application in a PCI-DSS complaint manner; and maintaining, administering and supporting the application, all within their PCI-DSS environment.”

 This entails a lot of work for the institution.
 IT staff will use the vendor’s Implementation Guide to install the application on premise in a PCI-DSS compliant manner.
 The PA-DSS software is required to meet all PCI DSS requirements, including: